snowplow/advanced-analytics-mobile-accelerator/content/_index.md

 #### Who is this guide for?

 - Data practitioners who would like to get familiar with Snowplow data.
-- Data practitioners who would like to set up tracking in a mobile app and learn how to use the Snowplow mobile data model to gain insight from their customers' behavioural data as quickly as possible.
+- Data practitioners who would like to set up tracking in a mobile app and learn how to use the Snowplow mobile data model to gain insight from their customers' behavioral data as quickly as possible.

 ***